-How To File US Taxes As Expat In China
+How To File US Taxes As American Expat Living In China

 Living in China as expat has its own set of challenges, as one of our team members experienced firsthand for a few years.
 Filing your US tax return from China shouldn’t be a challenge though.
 Here we explain what American expats in China should know about US taxes.
 (Read also 11 Expat Tax Tips Before Moving Abroad.)